I AM BORDERLINE

 I’m a clinician and would like to refer to the SRP.
 Whom do I contact?

 We welcome referrals.
-Call (424) 371-5191 and a member of our treatment team will call you back to discuss the goodness of fit of our program for your client.
+Call (424) 371-5191 and ask to speak with a member of the SRP.
+We’ll be glad to discuss the goodness of fit of our program for your client.

 What is WILA’s mission?